Empowering the Citizen Patient

 Learning About Your Health Conditions

 As we journey through life, maintaining good health becomes increasingly challenging, especially as we reach our middle years.
-In this eighth installment of the ‘Empowering the Citizen Patient’ series, Dr. Mindy Smith uses the examples of hypertension and diabetes to explore how understanding your health conditions can empower you to take control of your well-being, manage your symptoms effectively, and live a full and vibrant life.
+In this ninth installment of the ‘Empowering the Citizen Patient’ series, Dr. Mindy Smith uses the examples of hypertension and diabetes to explore how understanding your health conditions can empower you to take control of your well-being, manage your symptoms effectively, and live a full and vibrant life.

 Even though we try to stay healthy, many of us will get a chronic health condition like high blood pressure in our 40s and 50s.
 By age 65, over 90% of us have at least one chronic illness.
 Things like a poor diet, not enough exercise, too much alcohol, smoking, stress, and genetic factors increase our risk.
 But the good news is that learning about our health conditions and taking action can make a big difference.
 We can still live full, vibrant lives!